A day in the life of a game designer

 When I started doing game design full-time, I had a bit of a transition period.

 I was hired to teach game design and development at Wilfrid Laurier University on a one-term contract to cover another instructor’s leave.
-It was a great experience and allowed me to ease into my new career while having some additional income and stability.
+It was a great experience and this allowed me to ease into my new career while having some additional income and stability.

 Being a designer of tabletop games, I didn’t realize how much of my time would actually be spent in front of a computer.
 Not just creating files for prototypes and writing rules, but also all the time necessary to write, develop content, work my website, and other tasks related to running a business.